eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ## What is an account?

-An account on the EOS Network is exactly what it sounds like.
-It’s a digital container that holds a variety of information about you.
-It can even hold a smart contract.
-It is the key component that enables you to access and control your blockchain data, as well as execute transactions.
+An account on the EOS Network is a digital container that holds a variety of information like EOS tokens that the account owns, resources at its disposal, account control permission structure, and various other things we will get into later in this guide.
+Accounts can also hold a smart contract.

+An account is the key component that enables you to access and control your blockchain data, as well as execute transactions.

 ## Account names